pippim/pippim.github.io/programs/homa.md

 - The main window is dragged and the *View Breathing Statistics* child window is dragged along with it.
 The child window forces itself overtop of the parent.
 - The mouse hovers over button bar at bottom of child window.
-- Tooltips for buttons appear after a short delay
+- Button Tooltips appear after a short delay.
-- Tooltips gradually fade in, remain a short period, then gradually. fade out
+- Tooltips gradually fade in, remain a short period, then gradually fade out.
 - The *Help* button is clicked and this webpage appears in a new browser window.
 - The video above is played.
+- The webpage is scrolled.
+- The "Copy" button is used to copy source code to the system clipboard.
+- Lightning bolt - "jumps" to different sections.
+- Section heading jump buttons are selected.
-- The webpage is scrolled and "jumped" to different sections.
+- The child window is closed and the main window is fully visible.

 ---